digiltd/oh-rtd-test/Ecobee-Binding.md

 * Added an Action bundle that allows users to perform more complex actions, like setting holds for different durations to temperature setpoints or comfort settings, to send messages to the thermostat's display, to resume the normal program, create vacation events, etc. ([#2755](https://github.com/openhab/openhab/pull/2755))
 * Changed default HTTP request timeout from 10 seconds (10000) to 20 seconds (20000) due to frequent reports of repeated timeouts.
 Also added optional `ecobee:timeout` parameter to openhab.cfg in case the user would like a longer or shorter HTTP request timeout. ([#3151](https://github.com/openhab/openhab/pull/3151))
+* Added `runningEvent` binding config strings so that your items can see values for the currently running event (like a temperature, climate/comfort setting, vacation or QuickSave hold, etc.) ([#3298](https://github.com/openhab/openhab/pull/3298))